RonaldAllanRivera/irank-calc-cards/README.md

       - Price Suffix: Poppins, 400, 16px, line-height 22px, #3B3B3A
       - Price Tagline: Poppins, 400, 14px, line-height 16px, #3B3B3A
       - Benefits: Poppins, 600, 16px, line-height 22px, #3B3B3A

+### Mobile behavior (Product Cards)
+- Viewer bar (dots) appears below the carousel on mobile.
+The active dot is solid `#F0532C`.
+- Layout stacks vertically on mobile: content above image.
+- CTA on mobile
+  - Label overrides to “Select this medication →”
+  - Centered at 90% width, padding 20px/12px, single line
+- Image container on mobile uses a CSS variable for height and cover fit
+  - `--media-h-mobile: 275px` by default; image `object-fit: cover; object-position: center`.
+- Slider “peek” on mobile controlled by variables
+  - `--peek` (default 5%) and `--gap` (default 12px) feed `grid-auto-columns: calc(100% - var(--peek) - var(--gap))` for precise peeking.
+- Section Header pill stays on a single line at 14px font size.

 ### Lead form overlay
 - The calculator CTA opens a modal overlay with a simple lead form (Full name, Email, Phone).
 Email is validated client‑side, then the lead is saved to the database via admin‑ajax.
 A large centered “Thanks!” message appears and the popup auto‑closes after a few seconds.